 It’s clear that college branding is crucial, but how can institutions improve in this area?
 Start with these basic tips.

 1. Build your brand from the bottom up

 A strong brand’s roots run deep through the organization.
-It starts with a mission statement, which outlines the brand’s foundational values.
-Once this is established, it’s embedded within the culture of the institution and serves as a guiding principle for all actions and decisions.
+Start with a mission statement that outlines the foundational values of your brand.
+Once this is established, embed that statement within the culture of the institution to serve as a guiding principle for all actions and decisions.

 2. Focus on the right people in the audience